9+ Best Kinds of Salami for Sandwiches

 #3.
 Felino Salami

-Felino salmi pairs well with Parmigiano-Reggiano cheese, country-style crusty bread, and red wine.
+Enjoy Felino salami with Parmigiano-Reggiano cheese, crusty bread, and a glass of red wine for a classic pairing.

 #4.
 Pepperoni